 Bank Transfer

-If you’re playing larger gigs for more prominent clients (like corporate shows or weddings), then they may well want to get paid by direct bank transfer.
+If you’re playing larger gigs for more prominent clients (like corporate shows or weddings), then they may well want to pay by direct bank transfer.

 This involves the client electronically sending the money straight from one account to another.
 The most apparent advantage of bank transfer is that you don’t have to be with the client for them to pay you.